 2. Be Their Workout Partner

 There are multiple fashion-tech solutions out there that can give your membership program an edge.
 The most noteworthy, without a doubt, is Fitbit.
-In short, you can base your campaign around tracking the customers’ workout progress.
+You can base your campaign around tracking the customers’ workout progress.
 Every time they go for a run, they earn bonus points based on the length of the activity, which is logged by the device.
-(Our clients have had great success with this.)

 Smart tagging is another relevant trend that’s steadily growing.
-It allows companies to insert a little chip inside the attire that sends information every time the apparel is being used.
-The reason why this technology is great is because you can reward customers for wearing your product and collect offline customer data at the same time.
-Companies like Awear help you achieve this.
+It allows companies to insert a little chip inside the apparel that sends information every time it is being used.
+The reason why this technology is great is that you can reward customers for wearing your product and collect offline customer data at the same time.

-Imagine your very own closed club, which can be only accessed after paying an entrance fee in loyalty points.
+Nothing makes customers go crazy like being invited to a private group.
+Imagine your very own closed club, which can be accessed only after paying an entrance fee in loyalty points.
 Upon entering, members receive access to unique and exclusive perks.
 The benefits can include:

 - Posts and advice by lifestyle experts on how to set up their workout routine or the newest diets available